Meet the Team

 We have two cats called Archie and Fimble (named by the children!) who came into Macqueen's having been abandoned when they were a few weeks old.
 I love spending time with my husband Lee and our daughters, Beth & Amy, enjoying holidays together, gardening and socialising with friends and family.

 I've worked at Macqueen Vets since 2005, after leaving a Head Nurse post at a small animal practice in Berkshire.
-I had a break for a year in 2007 to have a baby girl who is now five and bossing me around!
+I had a break for a year in 2007 to have a baby girl who is now getting big and bossing me around!

 I always wanted to be a Veterinary Nurse since I can remember and I still very much enjoy it.
 I chose Macqueen's as I wanted to expand my skills and knowledge in a busy referral practice.
 I have a keen interest in Emergency and Critical Care and am currently studying towards a City and Guilds Certificate.